kipkorirgideon/wallet-service/README.md

     - `>= and >` in limit checks and duplicate logic that drifts from the real check.
 - I set up the project on my local machine and read through all the code myself to understand it.
     - I tested the real graphql endpoint with Postman.
 I confirmed every finding myself in `limits.py` and `schema.py`.
-    - I worked out the concurrency example by hand.
-    - Also noticed optimization issue which the `/claude-review` the tool didn't catch.
+    - Also noticed optimization issue which the `/claude-review` command didn't catch.